-In yesterday’s news, the U.S. Supreme Court rejected the Trump administration's effort to ban travelers from six mostly Muslim countries who have family members already here.
-This is the second compromise action by the justices in the Trump administration’s nearly six-month effort to severely limit the nation’s refugee program as it rather arbitrarily relates to visitors from six Middle Eastern countries.
+In yesterday’s news, the U.S. Supreme Court rejected an effort by the Trump Administration to ban travelers from six mostly Muslim countries who have family members already here.
+This is the second compromise action by the justices in the Trump Administration’s nearly six-month effort to severely limit the nation’s refugee program as it rather arbitrarily relates to visitors from six Middle Eastern countries.

 This latest court decision is temporary while the San Francisco-based 9th U.S. Circuit Court of Appeals considers a separate appeal on the same issue.
 The high court is set to hear oral arguments on the travel ban in October.

 Do you support a discriminatory immigration policy where all that matters is where you come from and not what kind of person you are?

 Before answering that question, I would like to share with my readers some things that Muslims have done for America.

 Muslim, Fazlur Rahman Khan was known as the “Einstein of structural engineering”.
 He pioneered a new structural system of frame tubes that revolutionized the building of skyscrapers.
 Islamist terrorists may have blown up the World Trade Center, but without Khan’s innovation of the framed tube structure, the twin towers probably wouldn’t have been constructed in the first place.
 Nor would the Trump Tower for that matter.